washaweb/bootstrap-modal-transition/README.md

 ### Intro

-Bootstrap comes with a simple fade transition effect for modals.
-Just add bootstrap-modal-transiton to your project and it will extends modals with more cool transitions :
+Bootstrap comes with a simple fade effect for modals.
+Just add bootstrap-modal-transiton to your project and it will extends modals with some more cool transitions :

  * zoom
  * newspaper